seatgeek/haldane/README.md

 - `/_status`: Healthcheck
 - `/nodes/<region>?q=<query>&limit=<limit>&status=<status>&group=<group>`: List all nodes
   - `elastic_ip` (optional): Whether or not to filter to just instances with an elastic_ip
   - `format` (optional): If set to `list`, turns node attributes from an object indexed by the name key to a list of those objects.
+Defaults to `dict`.
   - `group` (optional): An autoscale group name to filter by
   - `instance_type` (optional): Filter to a specific instance type (eg. `t2.large`)
   - `instance_class` (optional): Filter to a specific instance type (eg. `t2`)